samay-app/samay/README.md

 <br/>

-Samay is a free and open source meeting poll tool.
+Samay (previously known as Kukkee) is a free and open source meeting poll tool.
 Quickly find a time which works for everyone without the back-and-forth texts/emails!

 > #### Create a poll
 >